samchungy/COMP300022-ARK/README.md

-# IT-Project: Find My Squad
+# COMP30022 IT-Project: Find My Squad

 ![Find My Squad](https://raw.githubusercontent.com/COMP30022/ARK/472058cc76ac451d46c848a27c18bd1dba4931b3/app/src/main/assets/finalsplash.png?token=ARLrRhnDVPDGjz5U9-WvG5t37SyHgqA2ks5Z6x5vwA%3D%3D)

-Find My Squad is a mobile application that helps users to find people in a group using a map and an AR(Augmented Reality) View.
-Group members can also chat with each other and set markers on the map as places of interest to meet up.
+Find My Squad is a mobile application that helps users to find and keep track of people in a group using a map and an AR (Augmented Reality) View.
+Group members can also chat with each other and set waypoints on the map as places of interest to meet up.

 The application consists of the following sections:
-- Authentication Folder: Containing Login Files
+- Authentication Folder: Contains Login Files
-- Chat Folder: Containing Chat Files
+- Chat Folder: Contains Chat Files
-- Groups Folder: Containing Information about the Current User, Groups & Friends
+- Groups Folder: Contains Information about the Current User, Groups & Friends
-- Map Folder: Containing all the relevant Map Files and classes.
+- Map Folder: Contains all the relevant Map Files and classes.
-- Profile Folder: Containing Login, Signup and Group Joining Files
+- Profile Folder: Contains Login, Signup and Group Joining Files
-- User Location: Containing Location Files
+- User Location: Contains Location Files
 - AR Activity: Wikitude Javascript Plugin

-## Setup:
+## Installation and Usage

 1. Import the folder into Android Studio and run a gradle build.
 2. Create an account or login.